Updated: 5 days ago

 An irritating memory can activate your stress response as a protective mechanism.
 Although your life is not in danger, your brain prepares itself for the worst, signaling your adrenal glands to secrete adrenaline.
 Your pupils dilate, your blood vessels constrict, your blood pressure increases, and your heart starts pumping faster, a system-wide reaction.

-Ultimately, connecting is about simply being, which is the stillness beyond the activity of mind and body.
+Connecting with self.
+This is recognizing the layers of experience beyond the body, the thinking mind, and sensation.
+This is connecting as simply being, which is the openness beyond the activity of mind and body.
 It goes to the heart of well-being, anchoring the experience of well-being as it develops.

 Adapted from Michelangelo's Medicine.